obinnaae/detect-scanners/README.md

 Limitations
 ------------
-The log_parser() function can only parse the logfile attached to this project.
+The parser_log() function can only parse the logfile attached to this project.
 You can modify to suite your need.